Fra56-bit/AnimeUnityStreamer/README.md

 # AnimeUnity Plugin for CloudStream 3

-A CloudStream 3 plugin that integrates AnimeUnity's anime library with powerful streaming capabilities.
+A CloudStream 3 plugin that integrates AnimeUnity's (animeunity.to) anime library with powerful streaming capabilities.

 ## Features